mingo-app/mingo/README.md

 - Views management
 - Indexes management

-# Currently working on:
+### What are we working on?
+- A interactive DUMP / RESTORE interface
+- Improvements of our Compare & Sync tool
-- Dark theme (app design)
+- Dark mode
-- Data imports & exports
+- A beautiful Data Vizualizer
-- Updater
+- Embedded Mongo shell
-- Users / Roles / Privileges
+- ... and much more

-Please submit ISSUES or feature requests.
+Please submit ISSUES or feature requests!